Moti Ram Mehra

-Baba Moti Ram Mehra (fl. late 17th – early 18th century) was a devoted disciple of Guru Gobind Singh who, disregarding the risk to his own life, managed to enter the Thanda Burj and serve milk to Mata Gujri, Baba Zorawar Singh and Baba Fateh Singh, the sons of Guru Gobind Singh for three nights, where they were kept under arrest by the Mughal Governor of Sirhind, Wazir Khan.
+Baba Moti Ram Mehra (fl. late 17th – early 18th century) was a disciple of Guru Gobind Singh who managed to enter the Thanda Burj and serve milk to Mata Gujri, Baba Zorawar Singh and Baba Fateh Singh where they were imprisoned by the Mughal Governor of Sirhind, Wazir Khan.

 Biography

+Early life

-Baba Moti Ram was born into a Hindu family.
-His parents were Bholi and Hariya Ram.
+Baba Moti Ram was born to Bholi and Hariya Ram.
 His uncle was Bhai Himmat Singh, a member of 1st Panj Pyare.
-He used to serve Sikhs on their way to Anandpur Sahib and back to their homes.
-They used to rest at Baba Moti Ram's mud house where his mother and wife used to prepare food for these pilgrims.
+He used to live in live in a mud house with his wife, mother and a son.
+He used to serve pilgrims (Sikhs and Hindus) on their way to Anandpur Sahib and back to their homes.
+The used to rest at Baba Moti Ram's mud house where his mother and wife used to prepare food for these pilgrims.